01 of 03

 With only the tiny town of Cantil nearby, Red Rock Canyon's night skies are free of light pollution.

 On prime stargazing nights (when the moon is dark or just a sliver), you may find the Ricardo Campground dotted with telescopes set up by astronomy buffs.
-The Red Rock Canyon Interpretive Association website also lists astronomy programs hosted by local astronomy clubs.
+To see a list of astronomy programs hosted by local astronomy clubs, check the Red Rock Canyon Interpretive Association website

 Red Rock is an excellent place to watch a meteor shower.
 You can find a meteor shower calendar on the StarDate website.